The University of Texas at Austin

 Other Ways to Study Computing at UT

 Some students who are interested in studying computing may also want to consider other programs at UT.
-If you are not sure whether one of the following computing programs is right for you, click here for some advice:
+If you are not sure whether one of the following computing programs is right for you, find out more information here:

-UT offers a variety of Certificate Programs that augment the standard degrees.
+UT offers a variety of Concentrations that augment the standard degrees.
 Click here for information on the programs that are often of interest to CS students.

 UT allows students to declare two "simultaneous majors" (usually called a “double major”).
 If you are interested in exploring the use of computing in some other area, you may want to consider this option.
 You will need to look at the website of the school in which you'd like to double major and contact their advising center for more information.